har-in-air/ESP32_MULTI_METER/README.md

 In Chart Display mode, we need to manually select the current range.
 Auto-ranging is not possible due to the high sampling rate.

+Click on the legends `ma` and `V` above the plot to toggle the display of the corresponding data.

 There are two capture options : manually triggered, and gated capture.

 ## Manually triggered capture with selected time interval